openstack/ironic-specs/specs/approved/inspection-rules.rst

   following a certain pattern or by fetching them from a CMDB.

 * Validation logic.
-Some operators want to fail inspection if the nodes do not fullfil certain criteria.
+Some operators want to fail inspection if the nodes do not fulfill certain criteria.
 In the context of auto-discovery, such a validation may be used to prevent unexpected machines from getting enrolled.

 These requests can be covered by inspection hooks.
 But, as explained in